kyawgyi-lgbt/projectaa/README.md

 This is an introduction.

 ## How to Install
-This is an explanation on how to install on github
+This is an explanation on how to install this software.

 ### In Windows:
 ...